fabiopassi/Lennard_Jones_fluid/README.md

 ./exe
 ```

-At the end of the execution, in the build directory you will find two additional files, namely `potential.txt` and `g.txt`: the first contains the potential in function of time during the equilibration; the second contains the 2-body radial distribution function in function of the distance.
+At the end of the execution, in the build directory you will find three additional files, namely `potential.txt`, `E_tot.txt` and `g.txt`: the first contains the potential in function of time during the equilibration; the second contains the total energy in function of time during the production phase; the last one contains the 2-body radial distribution function in function of the distance.
 You can plot them with your favourite tool; if you have `gnuplot` installed, a simple way to visualize the results is to open the build directory in the terminal and type:

 ```bash